 July 29th, 12:08 p.m.

-My calves are shot.
-My legs are jelly.
-My IT band is aching.
+My calves are shot and my legs are jelly.
+Pain is shooting up my IT band.
 My dog thinks I’m crazy.
-I’m exhausted.
+We’re exhausted.

 I reached 30,000 steps for the first time this month (just as I promised I would).
-A few days ago I felt extremely pessimistic.
+A few days ago I’d felt utterly pessimistic.
 I thought I had dug myself into a hole too deep, but yesterday’s total gives me new hope.

-I feel like a different person than when I started this 20,000 steps a day challenge.
-I guess that’s the point, isn’t it?
+I feel like a different person than when I started this 20,000 steps a day challenge, but I guess that’s the point, isn’t it?
 In years past I’ve gone months before without ever running.
 Now, my days feel incomplete without it.
-The late nights exercising alone in the darkness — it’s kind of soothing.
-I’m beginning to see how people get addicted.
+The late nights exercising alone in the darkness are soothing and therapeutic, and I’m beginning to see how people get addicted.

 Three days left.
 Time to finish strong.